w3f/polkadot-wiki/docs/learn/learn-extrinsics.md

 Substrate's FRAME pallets on [this dedicated page](https://docs.substrate.io/reference/frame-pallets/).

 Within each functional **pallet** on the blockchain, one can **call** its functions and execute them successfully, provided they have the permission to do so.
 Because these calls originate outside of the blockchain runtime, such transactions are referred to as **extrinsics**.
 Extrinsics normally contain a signature, some data to describe if the extrinsic has passed some validity checks and a reference to the pallet and call that it is intended for.
-For example, the Staking pallet contains all functions related to staking. transaction that is executed from outside the chain but that triggers an event on the chain.
+For example, the Staking pallet contains all functions related to staking.
-Continuing with the staking example, within the staking pallet a nominator can bond funds and nominate some validators.
-The signature of such extrinsic might lead to an event on the chain such as a reward payout to that nominator at the end of an era; this is an event inside the chain.
+A nominator can bond funds and nominate validators by issuing the respective extrinsics.
+Some extrinsics might also trigger an event on the chain such as a reward payout to the nominators.

 ## Extrinsics (a.k.a.
 Types of Transactions)